squid-cache/squid/helpers/external_acl/mswin_lm_group/readme.txt

 Test that entering an invalid username and group results in an ERR message.
 Test that entering an valid username and group results in an OK message.

---
-Serassio Guido
-squidnt at acmeconsulting dot it